Dronecode/camera-manager-docs/en/guide/camera_definition_file.md

 # Camera Definition File

 As defined in the [MAVLink Camera Protocol](https://mavlink.io/en/protocol/camera.html), a [Camera Definition File](https://mavlink.io/en/protocol/camera_def.html) may be used to specify information about a camera's advanced settings and parameters.
-If requested, a camera can supply the URI for its definition file, which can then be downloaded and parsed by the client.
+A camera will supply the URI for its definition file on request (if one has been defined), so that the file can be downloaded and parsed by the client.

-CSD needs to be able to supply the URI locations for attached camera's definition files (if they are available/exist).
-The computer running CSD may also need to *serve* the definition files so that they can be downloaded by clients running on the same MAVLink network.
+The *Camera Definition Files* can be hosted anywhere that is accessible to clients (including *QGroundControl* and Dronecode SDK apps).
+Often the files are served from the computer running CSD.

+CSD is able to supply the URIs for attached cameras using a mapping given in the [CSD Configuration File > \[uri section\]](../guide/configuration_file.md#uri).

 This topic explains how to:
 * Serve the definition files on the CSD companion computer.